 Carrick Aland’s step-by-step guide to the succession planning process

-The term ‘succession’ literally means to take over a role from someone else or succeeding someone else in that role.
-It is not about a revolution or a coup!
+The term ‘succession’ literally means to take over a role from someone or to succeed someone else in that role.
+It is not about staging a revolution or a coup!

 Many farming families that proactively recognise business succession as an ongoing process continue to bathe in a glow of united achievement and satisfaction.

 Having armed themselves with a well-considered planning framework and a willingness to confront personal challenges and possibly uncomfortable conversations, they achieve an almost seamless succession with minimal angst, family or business disruption.

 Here we highlight the elements of a successful succession planning process which our team subscribes to in assisting farming families with this transition.

 “Wayne Turner was instrumental in the good, harmonious results of our family’s succession planning exercise.”
 Read more »

 |Family Meetings||Establishing the Wants

 A series of individual and family “discovery meetings” are held in order to identify what family members really and honestly want from the future.
 Such meetings will also seek to bring to the forefront, individual concerns, desires and expectations of the succession process.
 Often there are surprises but, ultimately, once we know the “wants” we can set about addressing them.

 A plan for succession can only be deemed successful if it adequately considers the needs of those to be succeeded.
 A plan that is actioned without establishing retirement needs is not a succession but potentially a financial sacrifice!
 Future financial independence and security is the goal to aim for, but what does that look like for the exiting parties and what will it take financially to achieve it?

 Our specialist Financial Planners will meet with you to establish your retirement objectives, including living requirements, both essential and discretionary.
 From there consideration will be given to the capital required to meet these objectives, over the likely period of required future independence from the family farm.